erikandersson96/first-milestone/README.md

 ### Intention

 This website is a fictional website for the purpose of my First Milestone Project for Code Institute’s Full Stack Software Developer Course.
-I created this website with the knowledge I gained from the HTML and CSS modules of the course.
+I created this website with the knowledge I gained from the HTML and CSS modules.

 The main goal of this project was to create a website for people to easily get in contact with a professional wristwatch company that services and cleans used watches for their customers.